TheImagingSource/ic4-examples/cpp/README.md

 Make sure a [GenTL Producer](https://www.theimagingsource.com/en-us/support/download/) matching your camera is installed.

 All C++ examples assume that the IC4 SDK for C++ is installed.
 For Windows, this means installing *IC Imaging Control 4 SDK* from the [website](https://www.theimagingsource.com/en-us/support/download/).
-For Linux, at least the *ic4-dev* package is required.
+For Linux, at least all debian packages from *ic4.tar.gz* should be installed.

-The examples require cmake (On Windows, this is provided by Visual Studio 2019 or later) and a C++ compiler supporting at least C++14.
+The examples require `cmake` (On *Windows*, this is provided by *Visual Studio 2019* or later) and a C++ compiler supporting at least C++14.

 # Compiling the Example Programs